Dan Issel: College basketball career

 Issel was recruited by Northwestern, Illinois and Wisconsin, but he chose Kentucky.
 Issel then played college basketball at the University of Kentucky under legendary coach Adolph Rupp.

-As a senior at Kentucky, Issel averaged 33.9 points per game (36.0 in the NCAA Tournament) to help Kentucky reach the Elite Eight.
+As a senior for the Wildcats, Issel averaged 33.9 points per game (36.0 in the NCAA Tournament) to help Kentucky reach the Elite Eight.

-Issel was at UK 1966–1970 and scored 2,138 points (an average of 25.7 per game) and had 1,078 rebounds, while being named an All American for two of the three seasons he was eligible for the award.
+Issel was at the UK from 1966 to 1970 and scored 2,138 points (an average of 25.7 per game) and had 1,078 rebounds, while being named an All American for two of the three seasons he was eligible for the award.
 His career points total remains the highest among UK men's players.

 According to Sports Illustrated Magazine, in a game early in Issel's Kentucky career, teammates were neglecting to give him the ball.
 Rupp called a timeout and said, "This guy is going to be Kentucky's all-time leading scorer by the time he's through here.
 I thought you might like to meet him."

 On February 7, 1970, Issel scored 53 points in a 120–85 victory over Ole Miss, breaking Cliff Hagan's single-game record of 51.
 Issel's mark held for almost four decades, until Jodie Meeks scored 54 points against Tennessee on January 13, 2009.
 Issel also scored 51 at Louisiana State University on February 21, 1970, currently the third-best mark in school history.

 Issel's career at Kentucky coincided with that of Pete Maravich at SEC rival LSU, who scored an NCAA-record 3,667 points (44.2 per game).
-Maravich and Issel finished 1-2 in SEC Player of the Year voting in each of their three seasons.
+Maravich and Issel finished 1–2 in SEC Player of the Year voting in each of their three seasons.

 A three-year starter for Kentucky, Issel led his team to three Southeastern Conference titles and set 23 school records in his career.